RalphAyala/github-tutorial/README.md

 Then there is `git add` this let's you make any changes you can make to the current repo you are in.
 NOTE: You have to `cd` into that repo first to make that change it will not work if you do it in `workspace`.
 `git commit -m` will have you to create a message to the computer letting it know of what kind of changs you make to the repo.
 NOTE: You will have to be specific on what you did to the changes so the computer can understand what happened.
-For examble: `git commit -m "change title"`doing this will let the computer know of what change you made.
+For examble: `git commit -m ` and then your message.
+This will let the computer know of what change you made.
 Lastly `git push` can put all of the changes you made on your repo to `github`then you can see what changes were made.

 ---